Hiroreco/enreco-archive/recap-data/chapter2/day2/nodes/nerissa-c2d2.md

 Besides, being situated next to the local Jewelers' stall meant she always overheard their latest hush-hush scheming.
 While she worked hard slicing, seasoning, and selling, others were plotting ways to [scam](https://youtu.be/5sWjzbacGUY?t=7118s).

 She ended the day journaling in her journal.
 Not about her culinary conquests this time, but the memories she’d begun to retrieve.
-They brought her relief… but also a quiet, nagging conflict deep within.
+They brought her relief... but also a quiet, nagging conflict deep within.

 [Dear Lorekeeper,](#embed:https://youtu.be/5sWjzbacGUY?t=16246s)